CannerCMS/docs.canner.io/docs/api-layout-components.md

 sidebar_label: Layout Components
 ---

-Here are the the properties of toolbar components.
+Here are the the properties of layout components.
 In general, you don't have to know this properties unless you want to [customize your layout componet in Canner](guides-customized-layout).

 <table>